Tél: 0086-15907552669 E-mail: sales@cutterbest.com

 Cast ironMulti-flute carbide end millStable cutting and good wear resistance

-For steel and general CNC machining, un 4 fraise à cannelure is often a stable choice.
+For steel and general CNC machining, un 4 fraise à cannelure often provides better rigidity and stable cutting performance.

-For harder materials or finishing operations, un 6 fraise à cannelure can provide better surface finish and tool stability.
+When machining harder materials or finishing parts, un 6 fraise à cannelure can help improve surface finish and tool stability.

 How to Choose an Endmill Tool by Flute Count

 Flute count affects chip removal, cutting strength, vitesse d'avance, et finition de surface.
-For this reason, many buyers compare 2 flûte, 3 flûte, 4 flûte, et 6 flute endmill tools before ordering.
+Pour cette raison, many buyers compare 2 flûte, 3 flûte, 4 flûte, et 6 flute endmill tools before ordering.

 Nombre de flûtesIdéal pourPrincipal avantage